-But they forgot.
+But many of them forgot.

 Pull out your old file, find your inspection reports and review them, especially if you are preparing to sell your home

 If your reports are more than three or five years old, you might consider getting new ones done since in all likelihood there’s more work, possibly in new areas, now.
 Just make sure you hire a reputable company which won’t gloss over problems, leaving them latent and waiting to cost you more in the end.
 Don’t toss your old inspections out – have a look and see if everything that used to be called out is covered.
 If you are planning to stay put, is best to correct everything so that your home is kept in good condition for the long haul.
 If you are planning to sell your home, it’s important to fix it up first if you want to get the most for your sale.
-The market is very different from the peak, and having the home improvement work done is more important than ever now.

 For more reading on this topic: